base-org/web/apps/base-docs/base-camp/docs/reading-and-displaying-data/useReadContract.md

 _quorom: 2
 ```

-Call the `getIssue` function under the `Read Contract` tab to make sure all three are there.
+Call the `getAllIssues` function under the `Read Contract` tab to make sure all three are there.

 ---

 ## Reading from your Smart Contract

 To be able to read from your deployed smart contract, you'll need two pieces of information: the address and [ABI].
-These are used as parameters in the `useContractRead` hook.
+These are used as parameters in the `useReadContract` hook.

 If you're using [Hardhat], both of these can be conveniently found in a json file in the `deployments/<network>` folder, named after your contract.
 For example, our contract is called `FEWeightedVoting`, so the file is `deployments/base-sepolia/FEWeightedVoting.json`.